unsplash/unsplash-js/README.md

 This library depends on [fetch](https://fetch.spec.whatwg.org/) to make requests to the Unsplash API.
 For environments that don't support fetch, you'll need to provide a [poly](https://github.com/github/fetch)[fill](https://github.com/bitinn/node-fetch).

 ## Usage

+If you're using `unsplash-js` publicly in the browser, you'll need to proxy your requests through your server to sign the requests with the Access Key and/or Secret Key to abide by the [API Guideline](https://help.unsplash.com/articles/2511245-unsplash-api-guidelines) to keep keys confidential.

 ### Creating an instance
 To create an instance, simply provide an _Object_ with your `access key` and `secret`.